Yandex Cloud

 • --service-account-name: Service account name.

-• --output: Path to authorized key file.
+• --output: Path to the authorized key file.

 ydb \